-(a) All faculty who are either tenured or on the tenure-track and have at least a 50% appointment in Philosophy at UIUC shall be considered the “regular faculty” of the department, and shall have full voting privileges in it.
+(a) “Regular Faculty”: Definition & Voting Rights.
+The “regular faculty” of the department consists of all faculty members who are either tenured or on the tenure-track and have at least a 50% appointment in Philosophy at UIUC.
+Regular faculty shall have full voting privileges in the department.

-(c) The “specialized faculty” of the department shall consist of anyone holding a formal appointment (≥ 0%) in the department with any of the specialized faculty titles enumerated in Provost Communication No. 25 (e.g., lecturer, senior lecturer, teaching or research professor, etc.).
-Specialized faculty in the teaching or research professor ranks with an appointment of at least 50% in the department shall have voting privileges in it, excluding votes on personnel matters that concern members of (or appointment to) the regular or associated faculty.
+(b) “Specialized Faculty”: Definition & Voting Rights.
+The “specialized faculty” of the department consists of anyone holding a formal appointment (≥ 0%) in the department with any of the specialized faculty titles enumerated in Provost Communication No. 25 (e.g., lecturer, senior lecturer, teaching professor, or research professor).
+Specialized faculty in the teaching or research professor ranks with an appointment of at least 50% in the department shall have voting privileges in it, excluding votes on personnel matters that concern current or prospective members of the regular or associated faculty.

-(e) Recommendations with respect to possible new tenure-stream faculty appointments shall be preceded by one or more department meetings in which the members of the department faculty have an opportunity to discuss the candidate(s) under consideration and to cast an advisory vote.
-Voting in such cases will be restricted to members of the regular faculty.
-The head shall not recommend for appointment as an assistant professor anyone who receives the support of less than 50% of the votes cast by regular faculty in the required advisory vote.
-Appointments involving tenure or appointment beyond the rank of assistant professor may be recommended by the head only with the support of at least 50% of the votes cast by regular faculty with or above the rank at issue.
+- Regular Faculty.
+Recommendations by the head to appoint tenure-stream faculty shall be preceded by one or more department meetings in which the regular faculty have an opportunity to discuss the candidate(s) under consideration and cast an advisory vote.
+The head shall not recommend appointment of anyone to the tenure-stream faculty who receives less than 50% of the advisory votes cast by the regular faculty at or above the rank in question (i.e., assistant, associate, or full).

 II.
 Administrative Officers

 - Jurisdiction.
-“The head of the department shall have the power to determine such matters as do not affect other departments or properly come under the supervision of larger administrative units.
+“The head of the department shall have the power to determine such matters as do not affect other departments or properly come under the supervision of larger administrative units.”
 (Statutes Art.
 IV, Sec.
-3c)
+3c.)

-In the administration of the office, the head shall recognize the individual responsibility of other members of the department for the discharge of the duties committed to them by their appointments and shall allow proper scope to the ability and initiative of all members of the department.
+- Relation to Duties of Others.
+“In the administration of the office, the head shall recognize the individual responsibility of other members of the department for the discharge of the duties committed to them by their appointments and shall allow proper scope to the ability and initiative of all members of the department.”
 (Statutes Art.
 IV, Sec.
-3e)
+3e.)

-(h) The head shall have the power to appoint, in consultation with the advisory committee, the department’s office staff.
+(i) Office Staff.
+The head shall have the power to appoint, in consultation with the advisory committee, the department’s office staff.

 III.
 Advisory Committee